ThiagoSchetini/windows-sanitizer/README.md

 ### Open SSH Server (optional for developers)

-use the Git Bash as your terminal and follow this tutorial:
+Use the Git Bash as your terminal and follow this tutorial:

 	https://ameliorated.info/documentation.html#openssh

 ### Git & SSH keys (optional for developers)

-open git bash and config your git:
+Open git bash and config your git:

 	 git config --global user.email "yourname@gmail.com"
 	 git config --global user.name "Name LastName"

-generate the keys (public and private) to use on your github/bitbucket or another git:
+Generate the keys (public and private) to use on your github/bitbucket or another git:

 	 ssh-keygen -o -a 300 -t ed25519 -f ~/.ssh/id_ed25519 -C "YOUR-MACHINE-NAME"